 | Servo Press | Servo motor | Programmable drive | Precision forming |

-This table highlights how different mechanisms influence press behavior and application suitability.
+This table shows how different mechanisms influence performance and application.

 Operational Force Comparison